 In medicine, we only care about available testosterone, and it is very hard to measure reliably.
 Furthermore, no established normals have been set for bioavailable testosterone.
 This is why some people can have borderline low testosterone, feel just fine, have a good libido, be muscular, and have no issues packing on more muscle.

-Does testosterone go down as I get older and will that affect my gains?
+Does testosterone go down as I get older?

 Yes and no. Yes, testosterone goes down with age.
 A 40-year-old will not have the same testosterone as a 20-year-old.
 However, much of the testosterone decline is attributable to decreased physical activity and weight-bearing exercise, increased fat, and a more sedentary lifestyle.
 Following b2B or another active lifestyle into middle age will allow you to retain a relatively high testosterone level late into life, and one can maintain a high level of muscle mass, or even build muscle, at any age.

 Should I work out when my testosterone is at its highest?

 No. Work out whenever you want.
 Testosterone goes up and down throughout the day.
 What matters is your overall level of testosterone, not hourly fluctuations.
 Your body is equipped to build muscle at any time of day, provided you get enough to eat and get a good night’s sleep.
 The daily circadian rhythms in your body have no bearing on when is the best time to work out.